lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

 **lm**{: style="color: blue"} will continue until the RMS change in ($$P_l$$, $$Q_{0..2,l}$$) falls below tolerance **ITER_CONVC**, or until 30 iterations is reached.

-If it's converged you'll get following phrase at the end of your output:
+If it's converged you'll get the following phrase at the end of your output:

     Jolly good show!
 You converged to ...